squishydough/soundboard-twitch-bot/README.md

 `npm run build`

 This will create a `./dist` folder with the compiled bot.
-You can then run the bot by running the following command:
+You can then run the bot via your terminal or command prompt by navigating to the folder where you extracted the repository, then running the following command:

 `node dist/index.js`